Sony WH-1000XM5 Review: Still WORTH IT in 2026?

 Holding Bose QuietComfort Ultra noise cancelling headphones in hand with original box

-Bose QuietComfort Ultra vs Sony WH-1000XM5: Which is Best?
+Bose QuietComfort Ultra vs Sony WH-1000XM5

 Bose QuietComfort Ultra vs Sony WH-1000XM5 side by side